Monitor Requests

 violation_score = result["violation"]

-Beyond the basic text or messages parameter, you can customize the moderation behavior with these optional parameters:
+Beyond the basic text or messages parameter, you can customize the moderation behavior with these parameters:

 | Parameter | Type | Description |